regolith-linux/website/content/en/docs/Reference/Releases/regolith-1.4-release-notes.md

 If you maintain your own i3 config file, note that the copy shipped in Regolith 1.4 has changed in that it reads more configuration from Xresources.
 The intention of this change is to require a full copy of the i3 config file <b>less often</b>, by allowing users to customize the system via Xresource overrides instead of copy/edit of the i3 config file.
 Merging changes from version to version can be error-prone and confusing for some users.
 {{% /pageinfo %}}

-Gratitude goes out to Regolith contributors and users @cheginit, @nalderto, @baldrailers, @ivomarino, @Josh-Letts, @LawZava, @SkyyySi, @tomster, @gdeflaux, @appelgriebsch, and @MrKovar for their time and attention.
+Gratitude goes out to Regolith contributors and users @cheginit, @nalderto, @baldrailers, @ivomarino, @Josh-Letts, @LawZava, @SkyyySi, @tomster, @gdeflaux, @appelgriebsch, @farsil, and @MrKovar for their time and attention.
 Also thanks to all that helped to test and filed issues for bugs and feature requests!

 ## Features